You should never ignore this if you are trying to lose weight.

 If you are hungry and you see a chocolate advert, you will get intrusive thoughts about how that chocolate tastes and feels.
 Your brain then calculates the feeling of reward you had the last time you ate that chocolate and creates an expectation for that reward.

 The intrusive thought then uses your memories of that food to remind you of the exact taste and how happy you were the last time you had it.

 Some food cravings are so powerful that you can get the taste of the craved food in your mouth and even smell it.

 If you fail to go out and get the desired food, your brain will start retrieving more memories and thoughts about the food, creating more mental images and strengthening the craving for the desired food.

 You start imagining what it feels and smells like and this process continues in a negative cycle with increasing awareness of your desire for the food and your lack of action.

-It all sounds overwhelming and scary to know how little control we have when it comes to food choices and this makes it easy to understand why it is so difficult for people to break poor eating cycles and food addictions.
+It all sounds overwhelming and scary to know how little control we have when it comes to food cravings and this makes it easy to understand why it is so difficult for people to break poor eating cycles and food addictions.